VoronovaOlga/first-user-journey/README.md

 ### Conclusions

-By looking at the turnaround time between each step week by week, we can spot delays in the new user sign-up funnel that can potentially affect the company’s revenue.
+By looking at the turnaround time between each step week by week, we can spot delays in the new user sign-up funnel that can potentially affect the Company’s revenue.
 The chosen approach provides a broader overview of user behavior and service efficiency and helps to spot operational delays early.
-Our report shows that  first_order_value depends on how long the customer waits for his/her appointment.